 Children with special health care needs and their families face many challenges.
 Health care and other necessary support services generally are provided in an uncoordinated manner, and families are left to navigate the fragmented system on their own.
 Health care coverage is often inadequate, expensive and inconsistent.
-Even when families have health coverage, many children may have unmet health care needs due to limited access to pediatric specialists and preventive care.
+Even when families have health coverage, many children may have unmet health care needs due to limited access to pediatric specialists and preventive care, and failure to identify and address families’ goals and priorities.
 For children of color, low-income families, and families living in rural areas, these challenges are greater.

 This fragmented system of care places these children at higher risk for poor health outcomes in both the short and long term.
 It also increases health care costs and puts many families under enormous financial and emotional stress.

 Major changes are necessary and possible through the combined efforts of families, care providers, health care agencies and organizations, and policymakers.